spences10/twitter-bot-playground/README.md

 `request(body).pipe(file).on('close'...` is what saves the file from the `file` variable which has the name passed to it `nasa.jpg` from the `getPhoto` function.

-Calling `getPhoto()` should now save the NASA image of the dat to the root of your project.
+Calling `getPhoto()` should now save the NASA image of the day to the root of your project.

 Now we can share it on Twitter 😎